Person wearing Optune for glioblastoma Person wearing Optune for glioblastoma

 Staying on track

-A large clinical study showed that Optune should be turned on for at least 75% of the time, or 18 hours per day, to get the best response from treatment.
-That means you can take up to a 6-hour break from Optune every day.
+A large clinical study showed that Optune Gio should be turned on for at least 75% of the time, or 18 hours per day, to get the best response from treatment.
+That means you can take up to a 6-hour break from Optune Gio every day.

-Craig, an Optune® user and Patient Ambassador
+Craig, an Optune Gio user and Patient Ambassador

-Tracking Optune usage with MyLink™
+Tracking Optune Gio usage with MyLink™

 How does MyLink work?

-MyLink pairs with your Optune device to securely transfer your usage data—all from the comfort of your own home.
+MyLink pairs with your Optune Gio device to securely transfer your usage data—all from the comfort of your own home.

 How do I find out about my usage?

-Your Device Support Specialist (DSS) can inform you about your device usage.
+A member of MyNovocure® can inform you about your device usage.
 They can review the secure data remotely.

 How do I get MyLink?